-Nike’s digital push has helped to sustain the sportswear giant through the pandemic.
+Nike made a digital push to sustain the sportswear giant through the pandemic.

 The company’s digital sales increased 84% in the second quarter of its 2021 fiscal year, marking the third-straight quarter they have increased more than 80% year-over-year.
 In North America, digital sales had triple-digit growth.

-“Digital is the new normal in consumer behavior and we believe the trends we’re seeing are here to stay,” Nike CEO John Donahoe said on a conference call.
+“Digital is the new normal in consumer behavior and we believe the trends we’re seeing are here to stay,” company CEO John Donahoe said on a conference call.

 Nike’s Q2 Overview: